strathchain/strathchain/README.md

 8. set up PrimeContract, a simple blockchain powered system for digitally signng contracts.

-9. set up YobiWallet, a simple blockchain powered wallet for Yobicoins, a smart asset.
+9. set up StrathWallet, a simple blockchain powered wallet for Strathcoins, a smart asset.

 In case something goes wrong, you can roll back the multichain installation using